vamisola/ReduxReact-SimpleBookList/README.md

 # Simple Book List using React and Redux
-### from Stephen Grider's Modern Reach wirh Redux course in Udemy
+### from Stephen Grider's Modern React with Redux Course in Udemy

 ### Getting Started